IDEA03-TUT-4-Group-C/Final_Group_project/README.md

 </tr>
 </table>

+# Submission
+If you need to see my personal section, switch the branch to Joey_Indivisual in this branch contains the iterations of my personal animations as well as the final versions

 # Important Notice
 Please check all the files inside the ```Developer Protocal``` folder before your first time do any changes to this project<br>
 Inside the Developer Protocal,you can find two different useful document which are SRS document and Protocal document<br>